cloudmesh-community/fa18-516-29/project-paper/report.md

 ### 1. INTRODUCTION

-The project describes what are the minimum configurations required for a multi node Hadoop cluster set-up with Spark and Hive in AWS EC2 instances and how to establish a passwordless ssh connection between the instances.This is applicable for any unix/linux instances which can have a static IP and the same steps need to be followed for establishing a passwordless ssh connection.The recommended amount of memory for an instance is 8GB and atleast 20GB of physical disk space.
+The project describes what are the minimum configurations required for a multi node Hadoop cluster set-up with Spark and Hive in AWS EC2 instances and how to establish a passwordless ssh connection between the instances.This is applicable for any unix/linux instances which can have a static IP and the same steps need to be followed for establishing a passwordless ssh connection and confiure the hadoop and Spark config files.The recommended amount of memory for an instance is 8GB and atleast 20GB of physical disk space.

 ### 2. SOFTWARE VERSIONS

-Hadoop 2.9.1
-Hive 2.3.3
-Spark 2.3.2
+Hadoop 2.9.1,Hive 2.3.3,Spark 2.3.2

 ### 3. ARTIFACTS

-* Project Proposal
-  Project Code
+* Project Proposal,Project Code

 ### 4. REFERENCES